Trying Again After a Miscarriage: Timing, Risk Factors, and What to Expect

 More frequent early monitoring

-Many providers offer additional early scans or serial hCG measurements for women with prior losses.
-There is no standard protocol, but it is reasonable to ask for more frequent monitoring if your anxiety is high.
+Most providers offer additional early scans or serial hCG measurements for women with prior losses.
+There's no single standard protocol, but it's reasonable to ask for more frequent monitoring if your anxiety is high.

 Progesterone supplementation

 Some providers prescribe vaginal progesterone (typically starting as soon as the pregnancy is confirmed) for women with prior losses.
-The evidence is mixed for women with one prior loss, but the PRISM trial (2019) found a modest benefit in live birth rates for women with three or more prior losses who also had early pregnancy bleeding.
+The evidence is mixed for women with one prior loss.
+The PRISM trial (2019) found a modest benefit (roughly a 5 percentage-point improvement in live birth rates) for women with three or more prior losses who also had early pregnancy bleeding.
 For one prior loss without bleeding, the evidence is less clear, but the treatment is low-risk.

 Cervical length monitoring